nico-fst/spoty-star/README.md

 # Debugging Nightmares

 - localhost bei redirect und /callback nicht gleich behandelt wie `127.0.0.1`
-- it seems that tracks of a given playlist can only be fetched in chunks of 100 (since there is no skip_duplicate param when adding to playlists...)
+- Spotify API has a limit per playlist/track/... call to e.g. 50 (since there is no skip_duplicate param when adding to playlists...)
+  - Spotify removed endpoints like `GET /audio-features` returning 403 from now on